TobKed/django_on_gcp/README.md

  - Kubernetes (maybe covered here, we will see)
  - Compute Engine (not covered here)

+They are covered in GCP documentation (link here) however I wanted to wrap it in Terraform so provisioning infrastructure could be handled in the few commands.
+Additionaly I made Cloud Build files which are responsible for handling migrations, collecting static files and finally deploying applications to the target service.

 ## Perequisites

 Topics  with which you should be familiar with since they will be not covered here: